mag-noise/mssaprocessingpipeline/README.md

  - `cmake --build \build`

 The built executable will be within the `build/*/mssa` folder.
 If in release mode, it will also zip the compiled code into the %Project_Source%/release folder.

+### Python Building
+On Windows, ensure that you are using the Visual Studio environment settings before compiling.
+This can be achieved either by using VS clients, or running the environment setup command if running pipx in the command line.

+Example location:
+ - "C:\Program Files\Microsoft Visual Studio\\[edition]\Community\VC\Auxiliary\Build\vcvarsall.bat" x64